What is Medicare?

 Medicare Part D helps pay for outpatient prescription drugs and is available through private health care organizations such as Kaiser Permanente.
 Many Medicare Advantage plans include Medicare Part D coverage.
-There are also stand-alone Medicare Part D plans that can be paired with Original Medicare or a Medicare Supplemental plan.
+There are also stand-alone Medicare Part D plans that can be paired with Original Medicare.
 Read more...

 In general, you’re eligible for Medicare if you’re 65 or older, or younger than 65 and meet criteria for certain disabilities.
 Requirements can vary among different kinds of Medicare plans.